Here comes Canada's jobs report...

-The latest read on the Canadian labour market will be out at 8:30 a.m.
+The latest read on the health of Canada’s labour market will be out at 8:30 a.m.
 ET.

-Economists forecast that that the Canadian economy lost 10,000 jobs in January, according to the Bloomberg consensus.
+Economists forecast that the labour market added 2,500 jobs in February and that the unemployment rate held steady at 6.8%.

-Last month, the labour market added 53,700, which was a huge surprise on the upside.
+During the previous month, Canada’s labour market added 48,300 jobs, far better than expectations of a 10,000 loss.

 Refresh this page for updates at 8:30 a.m.
 ET.